 Although it was June and Saturday, Upper Whitefish had a post-Memorial Day hangover.
 June 4th, 2022 was one of those rare, almost unnaturally calm days on the huge lake.
 It was the kind of day when canoes, kayaks, and paddleboats — which pass most of their days overturned and collecting spiders in sheds — set out across the big water with sudden purpose.

 The loss of my paddling partner — and most of a day of training — was a disappointment.
 On the other hand, I love my occasional moments of solitude on Northwoods lakes.
 Setting out alone from the huge boat landing on Lower Hay Lake (which is attached to Whitefish), I visited the four loon territories on Lower Hay, untroubled by wind.
 Two and half hours later, I pushed through the channel that leads to Upper Whitefish.
 Shortly thereafter I spotted the Upper Whitefish-Steamboat pair and their platform nest.
-Kate was smiling and waving from a dock not far from the platform.
+Lauren was smiling and waving from a dock not far from the platform.
 She had met a friendly loon-lover who invited us to launch our canoes from his dock whenever needed.
-A jovial soul, he added wryly, “You’re lucky; you came out on one of the three calm days we get each year on this lake!”
+(Access points for loon territories can be hard to come by; she had spent her time well!)
+A jovial soul, our host added wryly, “You’re lucky; you came out on one of the three calm days we get each year on this lake!”

 Next I decided to circumnavigate Big Island.
 I found myself increasingly enchanted by the tranquility of the scene, which was undiminished by the vast expanse of water before me.
 I became so giddy at the spectacle that I almost stuck out my hand to high-five two complete strangers in a passing canoe.
 Loonwise, however, Big Island was unimpressive; I found only the usual tame pair at the southeastern end (one marked) near a recently failed nest.
 But I stumbled upon a real treat as I finished circling the island: three Bonaparte’s Gulls jostling for position on a narrow sandy spit.